LBV2012-26/glsld/VSCodeExtension/README.md

 ## License

-glsld is licensed under the GNU General Public License v3.0 only (`GPL-3.0-only`), and the extension is licensed under the MIT License.
+glsld is licensed under the GNU General Public License v3.0 only (`GPL-3.0-only`).
+The Visual Studio Code extension is licensed under the MIT License.